 6.1 Risk Management training is made available to the City of Lincoln Council via Lincolnshire County Council.
 Training was provided in June 2023 for the Services Managers Team, this focussed on key elements of the Risk Management Toolkit and the development and monitoring of risk registers.
 Training was also provided to the Corporate Leadership Team in June 2023, focussing on the Strategic Risk Register and controls/mitigations.
-An all Member training session was also provided in August 2023.
+An all-Member training session was also provided in August 2023.

-7. Greater Lincolnshire and East Midlands Risk Management Groups
+7. East Midlands Risk Management Groups

-- 7.1 The Principal Risk Officer from Lincolnshire County Council (LCC) has been representing the Council at GLRMG and provides updates back to the Council of the activity undertaken.
-Reflecting the reduction of dedicated risk management resources with the local authorities and a move to joint support through LCC and embedment of working practices into the day to day work of all officers, meetings occur on a 6 monthly basis.
+7.1 The Principal Risk Officer from Lincolnshire County Council (LCC) and an officer from the City Council represent the Council at the East Midlands Risk Management Group and provide updates back to the Council of the activity undertaken.
+Reflecting the reduction of dedicated risk management resources with the local authorities and a move to joint support through LCC and embedment of working practices in the day to day work of all officers, meetings occur on 'as and when' basis.
 The purpose of such a meeting being to share best practice, co-ordinate approaches and maximise the use of resources.
-The main focus of the meetings has been: - Reporting structures and governance around risk management - Share updated risk registers and comparison of risks/mitigations - Fraud and co-ordination of those risks